As college students hit summer's halfway mark, here's a reminder that not all internships are created equal.

-Mike Karney, who interned for Warren’s D.C. office in the summer of 2013, was able to take the internship because he was provided a stipend through his university, Salem State.
+Mike Karney interned for Warren’s D.C. office in the summer of 2013.
+He was able to take the internship because he was provided a stipend through his university, Salem State.
 Others aren’t so lucky.
-Housing in D.C. is expensive and paying for public transport, rent, and food means college-aged students like David Marr, who interned for a Republican congressman in 2012, cannot afford to work on the Hill without other income or financial aid.
+Housing in D.C., public transportation, rent, and food are all expensive for college-aged students.
+David Marr, who interned for a Republican congressman in 2012, cannot afford to work on the Hill without other income or financial aid.

 “I just got connections and networking out of it,” says Marr, who was not paid for his internship.